-On September 30, 2014 at 5 PM in Graham Chapel, Ruth Simmons, the 18th president of Brown University, talked about “The State of Conscience in University Life Today.”
+On September 30, 2014, Ruth Simmons, the 18th president of Brown University and the first African-American president of an Ivy League university, talked about "The State of Conscience in University Life Today."

 There have been many “firsts” in Ruth Simmons’ life, chief among them being the first African-American president of an Ivy League university.
 Hers was an extraordinary transformation, which began as the 12th child of sharecroppers, and it was one fueled solely by education.
 The scholar and academic leader has been dedicated to expanding access to higher education and extolling the value of a liberal arts education, two overarching goals that reflect the philosophy of the late, beloved Wash U teacher and administrator, Jim McLeod.